 Our research in mathematics education is at the heart of all we do.
 We focus on the usable and transformative—new understandings that can have a lasting impact on practice—informing not only the field, but guiding our design of instructional resources and professional development.
 Interested?
-Contact Margaret Clements, Lynn Goldsmith, or Jess Gropen.
+Contact Jessica Young.

-Interactive media has the potential to help us meet all learners, from preschoolers to adults, “where they are” and move them to a deeper understanding of mathematics.
-The learning environments and tools that we create offer new ways to improve mathematics teaching and learning through online and blended professional development, assessment, and curricula.
-We also offer formative evaluation support that helps clients determine the effectiveness of products and programs that feature interactive media.
+Interactive media has the potential to help us meet learners “where they are” and move them to a deeper understanding of mathematics.
+Our learning environments and tools offer new ways to improve teaching and learning, while our evaluation support helps clients determine the effectiveness of products and programs that feature interactive media.
 Interested?
-Contact Pam Buffington, June Mark, or Deborah Spencer.
+Contact Pam Buffington or Ashley Lewis-Presser.

 Our commitment to equity in education is realized in our efforts to make mathematics accessible to all students.
-Through this work, we gain and share insights into how to engage and encourage students who struggle with mathematics, including English language learners, students with disabilities, and children of poverty.
+Through this work, we gain and share insights into how to engage and encourage students who struggle, including English language learners, students with disabilities, and children of poverty.
 Nationwide, we offer professional development and technical assistance to build capacity to help all students reach their potential in mathematics.
 Interested?
-Contact Mark Driscoll, Fred Gross, or Cheryl Tobey.
+Contact Mark Driscoll or Amy Brodesky.